jsmolka/blog/content/posts/progress-report-3/index.md

 ```

 ## Initializing Unused Registers
 At some point in development, the emulator was able to boot every tested game apart from the Sonic Advance series.
 Resolving issues like this usually involves running my emulator against established ones like No$GBA.
-After two hours of comparing, I ended up noticing that a different value of the RCNT register, which is used for multiplayer functionality, caused a chain of events that lead to gray bars on the screen instead of the intro and soft-locked the game.
+After two hours of comparing, I ended up noticing that a different value of the RCNT register, which is used for multiplayer functionality, caused a chain of events that led to gray bars on the screen instead of the intro and soft-locked the game.

 {{<wrap>}}
   {{<image src="img/sonic-rcnt-bug.png" caption="Uninitialized RCNT">}}
   {{<image src="img/sonic-rcnt.png" caption="Initalized RCNT">}}
 {{</wrap>}}

 This problem was caused by skipping the BIOS and directly jumping inside the ROM.
 Apart from showing the animated intro sequence, the BIOS also initializes registers like RCNT and DISPCNT to their default value.
-I knew about this and properly initialized all implemented registers to their post-BIOS state, but RCNT is not and probably never will be, used in my emulator and was, therefore, left untouched.
+I knew about this and properly initialized all implemented registers to their post-BIOS state, but RCNT is not, and probably never will be, used in my emulator and was, therefore, left untouched.
 Doing a test run with the BIOS could've saved me a couple of hours but, that's something I usually don't do during development.

 ## Fixing Arithmetic Operations
 Running mGBA's [test suite](https://github.com/mgba-emu/suite) made me realize flaws in my carry/overflow detection mechanism for arithmetic operations, which caused sprite flickering bugs in games like Mario Kart.